-The following are major points concerning the ongoing trial of award-winning newspapermen Michael Lacey and Jim Larkin, as compiled by Front Page Confidential.
+The following are major points concerning the September 2021 trial of award-winning newspapermen Michael Lacey and Jim Larkin, as compiled by Front Page Confidential.

 - Michael Lacey, Jim Larkin and four codefendants currently face 100 counts including the following: facilitating misdemeanor state prostitution offenses in violation of the U.S. Travel Act; money laundering; conspiracy to commit money laundering; and conspiracy to facilitate misdemeanor state prostitution offenses in violation of the Travel Act.

 - Lacey and Larkin are not charged with “sex trafficking,” “child sex trafficking,” “pimping,” “murder,” or even aggravated assault.
 They and their co-defendants are not charged with harming anyone.

 - Importantly, there is a specific federal statute related to allegations of child sex trafficking, and prosecutors in this case have not charged the defendants with any of these offenses.